Integration formulas for Brownian motion on classical compact Lie groups: Acknowledgements

-\textbf{Acknowlegments.} The author is grateful to his PhD advisor Thierry Lévy for his insights and his work on a preliminary version of this paper.
-Many thanks are due to Franck Gabriel and Guillaume Cébron for stimulating discussions.
+The author is grateful to the anonymous referee for helpful comments that lead to this new organisation of the manuscript.
+Many thanks are due to his former PhD advisor, Thierry Lévy, for his insights and for his work on the preliminary versions of the paper and to Franck Gabriel and Guillaume Cébron for stimulating discussions.
+We wish also to thank Benoît Collins for interesting discussions about this work.